parse-community/parse-server-fs-adapter/README.md

 })
 ```

-### Rotating to a new fileKey
+### Rotating to a new encryptionKey
-Periodically you may want to rotate your fileKey for security reasons.
+Periodically you may want to rotate your encryptionKey for security reasons.
 When this is the case, you can start up a development parse-server that has the same configuration as your production server.
 In the development server, initialize the file adapter with the new key and do the following in your `index.js`:

 #### Files were previously unencrypted and you want to encrypt
 ```javascript